KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 First, please ensure that 'SiteOrigin Widgets Bundle' plugin was installed, then to enable our ZASO widgets, you can activate it on 'Plugins > SiteOrigin Widgets'

 == Changelog ==

+= 1.0.12 =
+* New: Added new widgets for bbPress - login and registration
+* Tweak: Minor improvements for Image Icon Group displaying text
+* Tweak: Update some widgets featured banner

 = 1.0.11 =
 * New: Added new widgets for bbPress support